szymonmaszke/torchdatasets/docs/code/source/index.rst

 ===============================================================================

 Various `torchdata` images are available both CPU and GPU-enabled.
-You can find them in Docker Cloud at `szymonmaszke/torchdata`
+You can find them at Docker Cloud at `szymonmaszke/torchdata`

 CPU
 ---